eccv18-vlease/eccv18-vlease.github.io/_pages/home.md

 <div class="row">
   <div class="col-md-12">
     <img class="people-pic" style="float:left;margin-right:50px;" src="{{ "/static/img/people/jitendra.png" | prepend:site.baseurl }}">
-    <p><b>Jitendra Malik</b> is currently the Arthur J. Chick Professor in the Department of Electrical Engineering and Computer Sciences.
+    <p><b>Jitendra Malik</b> is the Arthur J. Chick Professor in the Department of Electrical Engineering and Computer Sciences.
 His research group has worked on many different topics in computer vision, computational modeling of human vision and computer graphics.
-Several well-known concepts and algorithms arose in this research, such as normalized cuts, high dynamic range imaging and R-CNN. &nbsp;
+Several well-known concepts and algorithms arose in this research, such as normalized cuts, high dynamic range imaging and R-CNN.
+He has mentored more than 50 PhD students and postdoctoral fellows. &nbsp;
     <span style="color:#1a1aff;font-weight:400;">[<a href="https://people.eecs.berkeley.edu/~malik/">Webpage</a>]</span></p>
   </div>
 </div><br>